AndrewJBateman/django-react-cnn/README.md

 # :zap: Django React CNN

-* Handwritten number recognition app using a Python-Django backend with a React frontend
+* **Incomplete** Handwritten digit classification app based on the Mnist dataset with a Python-Django backend with a React frontend and a Convolutional Neural Network (CNN)
 * Code from tutorials by [Pyplane](https://www.youtube.com/channel/UCQtHyVB4O4Nwy1ff5qQnyRw) - see [:clap: Inspiration](#clap-inspiration) below

 ## :page_facing_up: Table of contents